© 2005 - 2017

 On Thursday evening, August 28, 1997, Julie Davis, a 33-year-old Cedar Rapids, Iowa mother of two, was found brutally murdered inside Skyline Display’s satellite office on East Second in Des Moines where she worked.

-Davis — who had a successful career selling trade show displays through her company’s Cedar Rapids and Des Moines offices — had been stabbed several times and her throat was slashed.
+Davis — who had a successful career selling trade show displays through her company’s Cedar Rapids and Des Moines offices — had been stabbed several times and her throat slashed.

 Police immediately began questioning people Davis knew, starting with the man who said he’d discovered her body.